 When a Purple Lotus Yoga session wraps, the participants generally like to go to lunch as a way of continuing the good times and recognizing their accomplishments.
 (If you’re looking for additional ways to celebrate, check out 50 Ways to Yay!)

 Perhaps you know exactly what you want to do after yoga teacher training, and if so, way to go!
 More likely, you’re not sure of your next steps.
 And if that’s you, that’s okay, too.

-The time after yoga teacher training can be filled with many emotions: elation, bittersweet-ness, feeling adrift or a bit lost, eager, pensive, happy, or sad.
+The time after yoga teacher training can be filled with many emotions: elation, feeling adrift or a bit lost, eager, pensive, happy, or sad.
+(Or all of the above at the same time.)
 Whichever ones float to the surface for you, sit with them like your training taught you to do.